Welcome to the online celebration of the 125th anniversary of Stéphane Mallarmé’s poem Un Coup de Dés Jamais N’Abolira le Hasard (1897).

 With Foldings, Bruce and Noble joined forces.
 Six masked dancers wear costumes that are in effect human-size folios across which the pages of Un Coup de Dés have been printed front and back in French.
 As a prerecorded English translation is read by numerous voices corresponding to the changing fonts, the dancers rotate and display the lines being read.
-A performance was given as part of the exhibition A Painter’s Poet, held at the Leubsborf Art Gallery (Hunter College) as part of the Millennium Mallarmé celebrations in New York.
+A performance was given as part of the exhibition A Painter’s Poet, held at the Leubsborf Art Gallery (Hunter College).
+This fell under the aegis of the Millennium Mallarmé celebrations in New York, the poster for which can be seen below overlaying the staging sketches for the performance.
 Later, as part of an installation under the title Navigating the Abyss (Brookdale Community College, Lincroft, New Jersey), the costumes were suspended from the ceiling along with a framed screen mesh reminiscent of Noble’s As if / As If (see above).

 © Kathy Bruce and Alastair Noble.
 Image and permission to display, courtesy of the artists.

 Photo of staging sketches and poster: Books On Books Collection.

 For a more “tech-fashionable” version, scroll down to Bruce and Noble’s Digital Mallarmé (2008), a collaboration with James Cook.

 Michael Graeve, Hexagram 12.
 Obstruction.
 Earth Below, Heaven Above.
 Heaven and Earth Do Not Commune.
 (1998)